Environment

 Measures have been taken at the plants to reduce water consumption, such as the instruction to wash company vehicles only when necessary.
 Existing plants and equipment are updated whenever buildings are renovated or facilities are upgraded or installed:

 • The powder painting line at the Aschaffenburg plant has been at the cutting edge of technology since 2019.
-The process is fully automated and completely eliminates pollution, volatile organic compound emissions (VOCs), and the need for water treatment thanks to the technologies in place.
+The process is fully automated and can completely eliminate pollution, volatile organic compound emissions (VOCs), and the need for water treatment thanks to the technologies in place.
 Solvent emissions alone have fallen by almost 25 tons per year.

 • At the same site, closed cooling circuits are used for sand conditioning and in the cupola furnace to reduce water consumption.
-In these systems, the main aim of the coolant treatment is to prevent corrosion by means of softening or desalination and chemical dosing.
-This means that salted-out water is rejected only when the salt content reaches a certain level.
+In these systems, the main aim of coolant treatment is to prevent corrosion by means of softening or desalination and chemical dosing.
+This means that water is rejected only when the salt content reaches a certain level.

 • At the Barcelona site, a washing plant with water treatment has been installed to reuse water and keep water consumption to a minimum.